 Please note: only those on the shielding list should complete the survey.

-Full guidance is available on the Scottish Government's shielding page.
+Full up-to-date guidance on shielding is available on the Scottish Government's shielding page.

 Residential nursing or care homes